A Journey of wairua: Crafting a whare honouring traditional Māori art and connection

-These amazing clients, Lavina and Brendon, with their inspiring vision, want their home to be more than just a space to live in – they want it to be a place of connection and soul.
+These amazing clients, with their inspiring vision, wanted their home to be more than just a space to live in – they wanted it to be a place of connection and soul.

-To create this sense of wairua, they are integrating unique Māori elements into their home.
-This includes stairs with traditional whakairo rākau (wood carving) features and a woven headboard commissioned from the New Zealand Māori Arts and Crafts Institute - each piece telling its own story.
+To create this sense of wairua, they have integrated unique Māori elements into their home.
+This included stairs with traditional whakairo rākau (wood carving) features and a woven headboard commissioned from the New Zealand Māori Arts and Crafts Institute - each piece telling its own story.

 Following their journey I have been moved on two fronts.
 Firstly, through hearing their whakapapa and observing their approach to encapsulating their stories into these unique artworks – a profoundly touching experience.